nickaplan/precip-interpolator/README.md

 1. Clone this repository: https://github.com/nickaplan/precip-interpolator.git

 2. The python script is comppiled by the GNU Make Utility (https://swcarpentry.github.io/make-novice/).
 GNU MAke requires a Makefile_3.txt which contains the data (and the paths to the data) used to run the script.
-The interpolate.py script specifies the working directory.
+IMPORTANT NOTE: The interpolate.py script specifies the working directory to the data.
 The Makefile should be placed at the root of the repository, and the script and data may be subdirectories.
 At the command prompt, navigate to the git repository and type: *python -f Makefile_3.txt*

 3. Open jpeg file of interpolated precipitation map.